adstastic/lazyscripts/README.md

 # Lazyscripts
 Scripts to do normal things for lazy people

+> Note: There are bugs.
+I'm working on it.

 ## Lazygit
 Tired of the holy trinity of `git add` `git commit` `git push`?
 This *tries* to make that simpler.